Woohoo! You got the interview!

 This is called “contrast bias,” and it is a common occurrence in the interviewing and hiring process.
 The problem is that, instead of judging each individual on their own merit, they judge candidates in comparison to each other.

-While this could work in your favor if you are clearly the best and most qualified candidate, but it can turn into a negative too.
+While this could work in your favor if you are clearly the best and most qualified candidate, it can turn into a negative, too.
 Even if you have the best qualifications and are the “perfect” person for the job, the interviewer may interview all the other candidates in the queue with the subconscious intention of finding someone “better than” you.

 But you also don’t want your name to be the last one on the list of people to be interviewed — especially if you’re up against many competitive job seekers.
 While things might work out okay if your credentials are undeniably the strongest, but if not, you’ll have to work even harder to stand out.

-Also, keep in mind that if the interviews are scheduled on the same day one after the other, it’s likely that the interviewer will be worn out by the end.
+Also, keep in mind that if the job interviews are scheduled on the same day one after the other, it’s likely that the interviewer will be worn out by the end.
 As you can imagine, after multiple interviews, all the candidates start to look alike.
 So again, this means you would have to work all that much harder to stand out.

 For these reasons, many career experts recommend that when given an option, it will be best to schedule your job interview in the early to middle of the interviews